|Homepage:||Click to visit|

 |Program Type:||Internship, Off-Campus Study||Areas of Study:||Anthropology, Culture, Ecology, Environmental Studies, Geography, Geology, History, International Studies, Internships, Minority Studies, Peace & Conflict Studies, Peace Studies, Philosophy, Political Science, Social Policy & Administration, Sociology, Tourism|

-Students spend their first month traveling by bus to key biodiversity and cultural sites, learning, cooking, and discussing together.
-The next two months are spent in Wellington (which Lonely Planet rated as "the coolest little capital in the world.")
-Students live with local families, work on a self-directed independent study project, attend classes, and complete a significant internship.
-Student internship placements in past years have ranged from Sustainable Coastlines to Kennett Brothers Mountain Bikes, from the New Zealand Green Party to Zealandia Urban Eco-Reserve.
-Links between environment, culture, policy, and community are at the heart of these field study and internship opportunities.
+Students spend their first month traveling by van to key biodiversity and cultural sites on New Zealand’s North Island, hearing from local leaders, observing, learning, and discussing as a group.
+The depth and relevance of the Maori worldview is a core focus.
+The following two months in Wellington are devoted to independent study, class meetings, coursework, and internships.
+Students live with homestay hosts, work on an independent study project, attend classes, and complete a significant internship.
+Internship placements in past years have ranged from the city council’s acclaimed ‘straw-free waterfront’ campaign to Zealandia Urban Ecosanctuary.
+Links between environment, culture, policy, and community are at the heart of all field study and internship opportunities.
+Read more about the New Zealand program here.

 The program is based in Wellington, with field study in areas around the North Island, including the Waikato and the Taupo regions, a Maori community on the flanks of Mt.
 Ruapehu, Wellington, and the greater Auckland area.
 Field seminars focus on environmental management, biodiversity protection, Maori culture, national public policy, and urban planning.